Iowa

 What Triggers a Notification Obligation?

-Notification is required when any unauthorized acquisition of personal information maintained by a person who owns or licenses computerized data occurs and there is a reasonable likelihood of financial harm to the consumer.
+Notification is required when any unauthorized acquisition of personal information maintained in computerized form occurs and there is a reasonable likelihood of financial harm to the consumer.
+A "breach of security" means the unauthorized acquisition of personal information that compromises its security, confidentiality, or integrity.

 What Personal Information Is Covered?